ploomber/soorgeon/CONTRIBUTING.md

 ### 6. Download data

-If you go to the data section in the notebook, you'll see on the right side a list of inut datasets (look for the label `Input (X.X MB`).
-Sometimes, authors may include many datasets but the notebook may only use a few of them, so please check in the notebook contents which ones are actually used, we want to download as little data as possible to make testing fast.
+If you go to the data section in the notebook, you'll see a list (right side) of input datasets (look for the label `Input (X.X MB)`).
+Sometimes, authors may include many datasets, but the notebook may only use a few of them, so please check in the notebook contents which ones are actually used, we want to download as little data as possible to make testing fast.

-Our example notebook takes us to this url: https://www.kaggle.com/c/house-prices-advanced-regression-techniques
+Our example notebook takes us to this URL: https://www.kaggle.com/c/house-prices-advanced-regression-techniques

-We know this is a competition because the url has the form: `kaggle.com/c/{name}`
+We know this is a competition because the URL has the form: `kaggle.com/c/{name}`

 #### Downloading a competitions dataset